shivamverma-ms/azure-powershell/src/DataReplication/docs/Get-AzDataReplicationProtectedItem.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-CUSTOMPROPERTY <IProtectedItemModelCustomProperties>:
-  - `InstanceType <String>`: Gets or sets the instance type.

 INPUTOBJECT <IProtectedItemModel>:
   - `[CustomProperty <IProtectedItemModelCustomProperties>]`: Protected item model custom properties.